liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/06-jsf-portlet/02-developing-a-jsf-portlet-application.markdown

     Liferay Faces Bridge, easy to develop by acting as a turnkey implementation.

-    The `init-param` is also defined here, which ensures your portlet is visible when deployed to @product@ by pointing to your default view template:
+    The `init-param` is also defined here, which ensures your portlet is visible when deployed to @sharepoint@ by pointing to your default view template:

     ```xml
     <init-param>